Garrett Motion - Cash Flow Machine with 100% Upside Potential

 We provide cutting-edge technology for the mobility and industrial space, including light vehicles, commercial vehicles and industrial applications.
 Our products include mechanical and electrical products for turbocharging and boosting internal combustion engines, as well as compressing air for fuel cell compressors, and compressing refrigerant for electric cooling compressors.
 As of 2023, our primary source of sales is associated with the global turbocharger industry for gasoline, diesel and natural gas engines across light vehicle, commercial vehicle and industrial applications.
 Sales also come from E-Boosting solutions and hydrogen fuel cell compression solutions, already manufactured at scale.

 Their core business is producing turbochargers, which are used in ICEs (internal combustion engines) and in hybrids to improve both performance and energy efficiency at the same time.
-It’s critical for OEMs (original equipment manufacturers), since turbochargers allow them to meet fuel economy and emission standards without sacrificing performance.
+It’s critical for OEMs (original equipment manufacturers) since turbochargers allow them to meet fuel economy and emission standards without sacrificing performance.

 At the same time, producing turbochargers is a highly complex and technological industry.
 The threat of new entry is low.
-It is dominated by two main players: Garrett Motion and BorgWarner, who together hold about 65% of market share globally (with Garrett Motion being number one).
+It is dominated by two main players: Garrett Motion and BorgWarner, who together hold about 65% of the market share globally (with Garrett Motion being number one).

 A substantial portion of sales (>80% of OEM sales) is secured already 4 years in advance.
 It makes it much easier to predict future cash flows.

-Some negative sentiment may come from the fact, that they produce turbochargers for ICE industry, which is expected to be replaced by BEVs (battery electric vehicles).
+Some negative sentiment may come from the fact, that they produce turbochargers for the ICE industry, which is expected to be replaced by BEVs (battery electric vehicles).
 However, turbo technology is much more resilient than ICE industry:

 Firstly, turbocharger penetration on ICE-based vehicles is expected to grow in the next years and still be above 50% in 2030.